 Most notifications have an update option.
 You should use this to share any additional information or updates with the Care Inspectorate, for example, the outcome of an investigation or hospital admission.

 Part two - Records you must keep

-Records you must keep about people using the service
+Records you must keep about children and young people using the service

 Personal details